 Gaspar Pacheco founded the town in 1545 as Salamanca de Bacalar, derived from the Mayan words ‘Bak Halal’, meaning ‘place surrounded by reeds.'

-I visited Bacalar on a two week trip with my family with a goal to show them what I love about Mexico away from the margaritas and novelty sombreros of the Mexican Riviera.
+I visited Bacalar on a two week trip with my family with a goal to show them what I love about Mexico away from the margaritas and novelty sombreros of the Mexican Riviera, and the extremely cultural but sometimes chaotic neighbourhoods of Mexico City.
 Although there’s nothing wrong with those things, I really wanted to show them another side of Mexico.

 After a three hour drive from Tulum to Bacalar, we arrived in Bacalar and were immediately greeted by the sight if the lagoon.
 Laguna Bacalar is called the Lagoon of 7 Colours because of the distinct blue colours that are visible throughout the lake.
 The water clarity is also very impressive partly due to its white limestone bottom.